The Labour anti-Semitism row explained

 What's anti-Semitism got to do with the left wing?

-Anti-Semitism - prejudice against Jewish people - is definitely not just a problem in the left wing of British politics.
+Anti-Semitism is not just a problem in the left wing of British politics.

-But accusations of it being within the left goes far back, partly because of its long association with anti-Zionism.
+In fact, historically, most Jewish people voted for the Labour Party, when it was supportive of the State of Israel.

+But the party's stance on Israel began to change after the 1967 Middle East war - when Palestinians in East Jerusalem, the West Bank and the Gaza Strip came under Israeli occupation.

-Typically, the left would associate itself with standing up for oppressed minorities in the UK and around the world.
+Traditionally the left wing has spoken up for the rights of oppressed minorities in the UK and around the world - and the Labour Party now aligns itself with the Palestinian cause.

-There's been a dispute between Israel and the Palestinians about Jewish settlements within Jerusalem for decades.

-Some members of the left are critical of Israeli government policy and are supporters of the Palestinians.
+Palestinians want their own state and face some severe restrictions from Israel.
+Israel says that, in the absence of any peace settlement, these measures are to protect it from Palestinian violence.

+By the 1980s, people with strong views on Israel became more prominent within Labour.
+This contributed to the party developing an association with anti-Zionism, something which had previously been limited to the far-left.

 Where does Jeremy Corbyn come into all this?

+The charge against the Labour leader isn't usually that he's anti-Semitic himself - but that he has been too slow to take action to stamp it out.

+He has insisted time and time again there is no place for anti-Semitism in Labour.

-Anti-Semitism claims flared up again this year when a 2012 Facebook post resurfaced.
+The issue flared up again in March 2018, when Luciana Berger shared screenshots which showed a Facebook post from 2012.

 American graffiti artist Mear One had posted a picture of his street art, which was alleged to have been anti-Semitic and was eventually removed.